carboncoop/emonpi/docs/SD-card-build-docker.md

 ***

-# RasPi Serial port setup
+# RasPi Serial port setup (changes in Debian Stretch)

 To allow the emonPi to communicate with the RasPi via serial we need to disconnect the terminal console from /tty/AMA0.